 The Best Snowboard for Eurocarves

-The Bataleon Party Wave Plus 2022 is a volume shifted (wider and shorter) snowboard with a tapered directional shape.
+The Bataleon Party Wave Plus 2023 is a volume shifted (wider and shorter) snowboard with a tapered directional shape.
 This board comes in two variations.
 The one in the picture is the slightly more expensive carbon fiber version called the Party Wave Plus, and there is also a non-carbon version called the Party Wave.
 Both boards are an excellent option for anyone who wants a powder board that is a beast at carving through resort hard pack too.
 This snowboard has the tech to both float beautifully in powder and carve through slush or ice.

 Like other Bataleon snowboards, the Party Wave Plus features Bataleon’s 3BT (triple base technology).
 3BT basically means this snowboard has a 3d shaped base where the nose and tail have a spoon-like curvature.
 What’s different about the Party Wave is that Bataleon modified this particular version of the 3BT tech to make it freeride focused.
 They call it the 3BT Freeride shape.
 You can learn more about 3BT Freeride shape as well as the main features of this snowboard by watching this quick overview video.bindings.
 However, the contact points of the nose and tail extend out longer than some of the other Bataleon freestyle boards.
 The 3d curvature, longer contact points, and camber work together in the Party Wave to power up your carves as you are putting your weight into them.
 The 3BT allows you to glide as you connect your turns.

 In addition to the 3d profile, the Party Wave is volume shifted snowboard.
 This board has a wider than average 28 cm / 11-inch waist width and a unique (deeper given the shorter length) 9-meter radius sidecut.
 The result is that you will be able to lay into deep carves in any conditions and glide with ease going from edge to edge.
 If you’re looking to learn Eurocarves, this is the board to learn it on as you won’t have to worry about toe drag.